AmberELEC/website/docs/Getting-Started.md

 ### Bezels and Overlays

-351ELEC now supports using Bezels directly from the ES menu.
-For more informations please see [How to use Bezels](Getting-to-Know-351ELEC#how-to-use-bezels).
+AmberELEC now supports using Bezels directly from the ES menu.
+For more informations please see [How to use Bezels](Getting-to-Know-AmberELEC#how-to-use-bezels).

 ## Game Collections

 [Game Collections](Collections) allow you to organize your games into custom categories that are easy to browse and sort through.
-351ELEC has extensive support for game collections, including a number of [Automatic Game Collections](Collections#automatic-game-collections) that already exist for all sorts of useful filters, including individual arcade boards like the popular Capcom CPS boards.
+AmberELEC has extensive support for game collections, including a number of [Automatic Game Collections](Collections#automatic-game-collections) that already exist for all sorts of useful filters, including individual arcade boards like the popular Capcom CPS boards.
 Since Automatic Collections are based on game metadata, you must scrape your games in order for them to work properly.

 ## Playing Games

 When you start up a rom, you'll usually be playing that rom using RetroArch.
 RetroArch is a program that combines a lot of emulators into a single interface.
 Under RetroArch, each emulator is called a "core".

 Once you get into RetroArch, there are a few hotkey combinations that you should know about.
 The most important is pressing SELECT + START twice to exit the game (this hotkey is nearly universal, even in standalone emulators and games).
 The other really important hotkey is SELECT + X, which is used to open the RetroArch Quick Menu.
-You can find the other hotkeys listed in the [RetroArch Hotkeys](Getting-to-Know-351ELEC#retroarch-hotkeys).
+You can find the other hotkeys listed in the [RetroArch Hotkeys](Getting-to-Know-AmberELEC#retroarch-hotkeys).

 ### Saving